arpan4713/video-streaming-cdn/README.md

 ## Included:
 * miProxy: an HTTP proxy using TCP client and server connection that parses and modifies outgoing HTTP requests to the server (adaptive bitrate)
 * nameserver: TCP server that listens on requests from miProxy to perform load balancing and server selection
+  * DNS header and message structs to parse and handle rerouting

 ## To compile:
 Run `make` from the root directory.
 Make sure to cd to `nameserver` and to `miProxy` and `make clean` inside each